AchrafKassioui/Learning-SpriteKit/README.md

 sprite = SKSpriteNode(color: .yellow, size: CGSize(width: 100, height: 100))
 ```

-Will the sprite in the scene be blue or yellow?
+Will the sprite in the scene become yellow?

-Answer: it will be blue!
+Answer: it will stay blue!

 When the third line assigns a new sprite to the variable `sprite`, it doesn't change the sprite in the scene tree.
 It changes the *reference* (pointer) to that sprite.
 The reference `sprite` is now pointing to a new object.
 The blue sprite itself stays in the scene, in memory, and is managed independently from its old reference `sprite`.